alexec/www.alexecollins.com/source/2012-02-18-tutorial-integration-testing-selenium-part-2.html.md

 		}
 	}

-Note that I've provided a static method to return whether or we are at the index page, and I've commented it (debatably unnecessarily for such a self-documating method); page objects form an API and can be worthwhile documenting.
+Note that I've provided a static method to return whether or we are at the index page, and I've commented it (debatably unnecessarily for such a self-documenting method); page objects form an API and can be worthwhile documenting.
 You'll also see that we throw an exception if the URL is incorrect.
 It's worth considering what condition you use to identify pages.
 Anything that might change (e.g. the page title, which could change between languages) is probably a poor choice.
 Something unchanging and machine readable (e.g. the page's path) are good choices; if you want to change the path, then you'll need to change test.

 Now lets create ourself a problem.
 I'd like to add this to index.jsp, but the HTML produced is un-parsable: